maanh96/8weeksqlchallenge/Case Study #3 - Foodie-Fi/README.md

 | 4       | churn         | null  |
 </center>

 * `subscriptions`: including `customer_id`, `plan_id` and `start_date`.
 If customers downgrade from a pro plan or cancel their subscription - the higher plan will remain in place until the period is over - the `start_date` in the subscriptions table will reflect the date that the actual plan changes.
-When customers upgrade their account from a basic plan to a pro or annual pro plan - the higher plan will take effect straightaway.
-When customers churn - they will keep their access until the end of their current billing period but the `start_date` will be technically the day they decided to cancel their service.
+When customers upgrade their account from a basic plan to a pro or annual pro plan - the higher plan will take effect straight away.
+When customers churn - they will keep their access until the end of their current billing period but the `start_date` will be technically the day they decide to cancel their service.

-View SQL schema file [here](./Schema.sql)
+View the SQL schema file [here](./Schema.sql)

 ## Case Study Questions